 2 - fly Bhadrapur, drive Fikkal/Ilam

 In the morning the permits are processed then we take the afternoon flight to steamy Bhadrapur and immediately begin driving to the cooler, scenic hills.
 It is a very long drive to Taplejung, better to break it up.
 The accommodation at Ilam is simple.

 3 - drive Taplejung

 We finish driving and there is time to explore around the picturesque market town - or to stretch the legs and start trekking down the hill to Mitlung, if you have arrived early in Taplejung.

 4 - trek Sinwa 980m / Chirwa 1200m

-It is possible to take a jeep to Tiwa, however the road is VERY rough, it is better and certainly more scenic to walk.
+It is possible to take a jeep to Tiwa, however the road is VERY rough, it is more comfortable and certainly more scenic to walk.

 5 - trek Sukethum 1560m